-I would then assume that the University of Minnesota, along with University of Michigan and Michigan State University, and Penn State University are paying at the highest level and more than $350k, and that smaller schools like the University of Iowa and the University of Nebraska are paying less than $350k.
+I would then assume that the University of Minnesota, along with University of Michigan and Penn State University, are paying at the highest level and more than $350k, and that smaller schools like the University of Iowa and the University of Nebraska are paying less than $350k.

 The same University of Minnesota document also describes their costs for the Canvas1 LMS based on the Unizin agreement.

 To Unizin, Ltd. for $5,023,000 for a purchase of Canvas Learning Management System (LMS) for the Office of Information Technology (OIT) for the period July 1, 2017 through June 30, 2022. [snip]

 Unizen [sic], on behalf of its member institutions, conducted a competitive Request for Proposal followed by a detailed evaluation process.
 Through this process Canvas by Instructure was selected as a Learning Management System (LMS).
 The University then conducted a two year pilot of Canvas and a majority of the stakeholders preferred Canvas to the University's current LMS, Moodle.
 Most of the Big Ten schools have adopted or are adopting Canvas.

 The University receives an additional 30% discount by purchasing Canvas through Unizen [sic] rather than purchasing directly through Infrastructure [sic] and 3% caps on annual increases, rather than 5%, has been negotiated.